testcontainers/workshop-go/step-10-e2e-tests-with-real-dependencies.md

 # Step 10: End-To-End tests with real dependencies

 In the previous step we added integration tests for the API, and for that we used the [`net/httptest`](https://pkg.go.dev/net/http/httptest) package from the standard library.
-But the HTTP handlers in the application are checking for the existence of the dependencies, and if they are not there, they return an error (see `internal/app/handlers.go`).
+But the HTTP handlers in the application are consuming other services as runtime dependencies, and if they do not exist, those handlers will return an error (see `internal/app/handlers.go`).

 The tests that we added in the previous step are using the `httptest` package to test the handlers, but they are not testing the dependencies, they are simply checking that the handlers return an error.
 In this step, we are going to reuse what we did for the `local dev mode` and start the dependencies using `Testcontainers`.

 The tests we are going to add in this step are called `End-To-End` tests (also known as `E2E`), because they are going to test the application with all its dependencies, as the HTTP handlers need them to work.

 ## Reusing the `local dev mode` code